davidhudman/TrackPracticeArduinoLEDPacing/README.md

 * Input and output can be sent and viewed by the user through the Arduino IDE's serial monitor.
 * If you have the bluetooth chip, input/output can be sent/received through an app that is no longer on the Google Play Store.
 It appears that it can be downloaded from [here](http://arduino-bluetooth-terminal.soft112.com/), but that link has not been verified.

 *I am currently building a web interface with [this repository](https://bitbucket.org/davidhudman/nodetrackpractice/overview).
 It uses nodeJS to talk over the serial ports (USB) and a wired connection to the Arduino.
+It uses the serialport library and the servi library.

 --------